-Major labels have reassessed approach to InternetDENVER -- As the dust settles from Thursday's launch of MySpace's highly anticipated and somewhat controversial new music service, the broader implications of the initiative are becoming clearer.
+Denver — As the dust settles from Thursday’s launch of MySpace’s new music service, the broader implications of the initiative are becoming clearer.

-A joint venture of the News Corp. subsidiary and Universal Music Group, Sony BMG Music Entertainment, Warner Music Group, EMI Music and Sony/ATV Music Publishing, MySpace Music Service represents a turning point for the recording industry and MySpace itself.
+A joint venture of the News Corp. unit, the major label groups and Sony/ATV Music Publishing, MySpace Music Service represents a turning point for the recording industry and MySpace itself.

-For the major labels, MySpace Music is the cumulation of more than 18 months of experimentation in new business models and a launching pad for their digital music strategies for the future.
-While detractors continue to level criticisms against them for their alleged role in hindering the digital music market with complicated licensing demands and other limitations, the majors have largely reassessed their approach to the Internet, spurred by the continued slide in physical music sales.
+For the labels, MySpace Music is the culmination of more than 18 months of experimentation in new business models and a launching pad for their digital music strategies.

-During the year and a half leading up to the launch, the majors have signed unprecedented deals opening the door to ad-supported free streaming, digital rights management-free music sales and reduced licensing costs in return for revenue share and/or company equity.
+During the lead-up to the launch, the majors signed deals opening the door to ad-supported free streaming, DRM-free music sales and reduced licensing costs in return for revenue share and/or company equity.

 All these elements are present in the MySpace Music deal.
 As such, the service represents less of an experiment and more of a template for future agreements.

-"It highlights the shift in our business to bring business models to the market that meet where the demand is for our music," UMG's eLabs division executive vp Rio Caraeff said.
-"It's the single largest thing we've done to change the way we do business around the way the customer wants to experience music."
+“It’s the single largest thing we’ve done to change the way we do business around the way the customer wants to experience music,” said Rio Caraeff, exec vp at Universal Music Group’s eLabs.

-For MySpace, the service represents a significant expansion from a simple social networking site billed as "a place for friends" to a content-driven service billed as "a place for music," using its core community features as its foundation.
+For MySpace, the service represents a expansion from a simple social networking site billed as “a place for friends” to a content-driven service billed as “a place for music.”

 “The whole consumption patterns for both music and video have changed a great deal in the last five years,” MySpace co-founder and CEO Chris DeWolfe said.
 “We wanted to put together a music service consistent with those changing patterns and layer a business model around it.”

-Time will tell whether this new major-label focus will have better results.
-But for better or for worse, neither MySpace nor the majors plan to do things the old way anymore.
+Time will tell whether this new focus will have better results.
+But for better or worse, neither MySpace nor the majors plans to do things the old way anymore.